ARGOeu/argo-streaming/docs/submission-scripts.md

 `-m : How mongoDB will handle the generated results.
 Either insert or upsert`

+`--profile-check: (optional) Check if profiles used in computation are out of date and update them`

+`--thresholds: (optional) Check if threshold rules are defined and use them during computations`

 <a id="batch-status"></a>
 ## Status Batch Job
 Status job submission is a batch job that will run and finish on the cluster